How to align cybersecurity investment with your business risk

 Other topics covered in the webinar include:

-• How organisations can reduce their levels of vulnerability and increase resistance strength
+• How organizations can reduce their levels of vulnerability and increase resistance strength

 • How FAIR and FAIR-CAM can support risk at the operational risk level